 The Monuments Men

-Keri Douglas’ article: Is Art Worth Dying For?
+Keri Douglas’ article for this movie: Is Art Worth Dying For?

-Melina Mercouri was a Greek actress, singer and politician.
-As an actress she had plays in Phaedra movie.
-She had shot a scene in the Parthenon Gallery in the British museum.
-She had said that the idea to make campaign for the Parthenon sculptures’ reunification was born then, 32 years ago.
-This actually started when she became the first female Minister for Culture of Greece in 1981 and she raised the Parthenon sculptures reunification on the Unesco World Conference on Cultural Policies in Mexico, in 1982
+Melina Mercouri was a Greek actress, singer, and politician.
+She had played in Phaedra film.
+She had shot a scene in the Parthenon Gallery of the British museum.
+She had said that the idea to make a campaign for the Parthenon sculptures’ reunification was born there.
+However, this started when she became the Minister for Culture of Greece in 1981 and she raised the Parthenon sculptures reunification at the Unesco World Conference on Cultural Policies in Mexico, in 1982